-- Preparing and gathering documentation, completing the Student visa application form and paying relevant fees (all online)
+- Verifying their identity through the ID Check app, completing the Student visa application form, and paying relevant fees (online)

 Make sure you are also downloading and reading the extra visa information leaflets on these pages.
 They will help you to work out exactly how much money you need for your visa application, what documents you need and how you can reduce the risk of being refused because of your financial documents.

 Make sure that you are also using the leaflet ICL Guide to documents for Student Visa to check all your documents meet UKVI requirements.
-Printouts and scans are all fine- except for your passport, which has to be uploaded to your application from the original (you should take this to your VAC appointment as well).
+Printouts and scans are all fine- except for your passport which has to be uploaded from the original.
 Documents not in English should be translated and you will find further details about that in the Guide linked to above.

 You should be prepared to provide:

-For visa applications for new courses, your CAS will be issued by the International Admissions team.
+- For visa applications for new courses, your CAS will be issued by the International Admissions team.
+There is University guidance on Obtaining a CAS from the Admissions team to help you through that process, so please make sure that you are reading/following that carefully to avoid any delays.
 For students making an application to extend their visa for a course they are already studying, you will need to contact MyUniHub and complete a CAS request form.
 You will need the unique CAS number on the CAS to include in your online application form.

-You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement and/or the Checklist that will be generated once you submit your online visa application
+You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement.

 Completing the Student form

-You will need to complete an online Student visa application form on the Gov.uk website
+You will need to complete an online Student visa application form on https://www.gov.uk/student-visa/apply

 Once you have completed your personal information on the form, you will be directed to pay for the Immigration Health Surcharge (IHS).
 This is compulsory and payable immediately by debit or credit card.
 You cannot progress and submit your application until it is paid.
 You can work out how much you can expect to pay in the Finance IHS Visa fees information sheet.